Marco Hausjell: Würzburger Kickers

 On 4 January 2022, Hausjell joined 3.
 Liga German club Würzburger Kickers.
 He made his debut for the club on 16 January, replacing Moritz Heinrich in the 89th minute of a 2–0 away loss to SC Verl.
 His first start for Würzburg came on 5 March 2022, playing 65 minutes before being substituted for Saliou Sané in a late 1–0 away win over Wehen Wiesbaden.

 Hausjell made eight appearances for the club, as they suffered relegation to the Regionalliga Bayern at the end of the 2021–22 season.

 Return to SV Horn

 After six months, he returned to Austria where he signed for SV Horn on a two-year contract.
 He made his first appearance upon returning to the club on 15 July 2022, playing the first half of a 3–0 away win in the Austrian Cup over ASV Draßburg.
 Hausjell also appeared during the first match of Horn's 2022–23 2.
 Liga season, replacing Marcel Schelle at halftime in a 2–1 victory against Sturm Graz II.

+SV Stripfing

+On 1 June 2024, Hausjell joined newly promoted Austrian 2.
+Liga club SV Stripfing on a one-year contract.